javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 By specification, object property keys may be either of string type, or of symbol type.
 Not numbers, not booleans, only strings or symbols, these two types.

-Till now we've only seen strings.
-Now let's see the advantages that symbols can give us.
+Till now we've been using only strings.
+Now let's see the benefits that symbols can give us.

 ## Symbols

-"Symbol" value represents a unique identifier.
+A "symbol" represents a unique identifier.

 A value of this type can be created using `Symbol()`: